s9xie/DSN/README.md

 Also for Cifar-100 and SVHN, we used **softmax losses** instead of hinge losses for the output supervision and deep supervision.
 There are known convergence issues of hinge loss on > 10 classes in Caffe.

-Please cite the following pape:

-###Deeply-Supervised Nets ###
+Please cite DSN  in your publications if it helps your research:

-Chen-Yu Lee*, Saining Xie*, Patrick Gallagher, Zhengyou Zhang, Zhuowen Tu (* indicates equal contributions) In Proceedings of AISTATS 2015
+   [1] Deeply-Supervised Nets Chen-Yu Lee*, Saining Xie*, Patrick Gallagher, Zhengyou Zhang, Zhuowen Tu (* indicates equal contributions) In Proceedings of AISTATS 2015

-If you have problems reproducing the experiments please contact the authors.
+If you have problems reproducing the experiments feel free to contact the authors.

 **Deeply Supervised Nets**
 This DSN code is based on an older version of [CAFFE](http://caffe.berkeleyvision.org) framework.
 This is for reproducing the results reported in our [paper](http://vcl.ucsd.edu/~sxie/2014/09/12/dsn-project/).
 Though with minimum engineering efforts you can apply this idea to your own code, as well as new network architectures.